Magnetocalorics of singlet ground state induced moment magnets: Discussion of numerical results

 \section{Discussion of numerical results}

 The basis for understanding the physical effects in the two singlet model is the determination of the induced oder parameters given by the solutions of the selfconsistent solutions of Eq.~(\ref{eq:MF}).
 Two examples $(\xi_s=1.2)$ for FM (temperature dependence) and AFM (field dependence) are shown in Fig.~\ref{fig:FM-AFOP}.
-For the former the zero-field FM transition immediately turns into a crossover behavior at finite field since the appearance of a magnetization $ \la S_x\ra$ is no longer a symmetry breaking in external fields.
-The same is true for the renormalized singlet splitting $\hDe_T$.
-The AF case shown in (b) demonstrates the two sublattice order parameters $\la S^{A,B}_x\ra$ as well as associated staggered and homogeneous magnetization as function of field up to the critical one $h_c(T)$.
-The corresponding field dependence of renormalized splittings $\De^\lam_T(h)$ for A,B sublattices is non-monotonic as function of field, in particular for B sublattice which is originally polarized opposite to the external field.
+For the former the zero-field FM transition immediately turns into a crossover behaviour at finite field since the appearance of a magnetisation $ \la S_x\ra$ is no longer a symmetry breaking in external fields.
+The same is true for the renormalised singlet splitting $\hDe_T$.
+The AF case shown in (b) demonstrates the two sublattice order parameters $\la S_x\ra_{A,B}$ as well as associated staggered and homogeneous magnetisation as function of field up to the critical one $h_c(T)$.
+The corresponding field dependence of renormalised splittings $\De^\lam_T(h)$ for A,B sublattices is non-monotonic as function of field, in particular for B sublattice which is originally polarised opposite to the external field.
 This is quite distinct from the FM case and has consequences for the magnetocaloric effects as discussed below.\\

 From the solution of Eq.~(\ref{eq:MF}) we can also determine the phase boundary of the induced moment AFM in the h-T plane.
 It is shown in Fig.~\ref{fig:AF-Tm}(a) for different $\xi_s$.
 The $T_m(h)$ dependence close to the critical field $h_c$ is remarkably steep exhibiting a logarithmic singularity.
 This is in contrast to common AFM with degenerate ground state where it has a square root singularity.
 The concomitant dependence of the arrested soft mode frequency $\omega_-(\bQ,T_m(h)$ (Eq.~(\ref{eq:softmode})) when $(T,h)$ are varied along the phase boundary is also shown by dashed lines in Fig.\ref{fig:AF-Tm}(a).
 It demonstrates that a true soft mode is only realised at the boundary points $h=0,h_c$ but not in between as further discussed below.
 In Fig.~\ref{fig:AF-Tm}(b) we also present the dependence of zero field transition temperature $T_m(\xi_s)$ and critical field $h_c(\xi_s)$ as function of control parameter above the QCP $(\xi_s=1)$.
 The asymptotics for $\xi_s\rightarrow 1$ is given by different type of singular behaviour according to Eq.~(\ref{eq:critasymp}).\\